Swiss Agency for Development and Cooperation

 South Asia: Bangladesh, Nepal

-Eastern Europe and Russia: Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Moldova, Serbia, Ukraine
+Eastern Europe and Russia: Albania, Bosnia and Herzegovina, Moldova, Serbia, Ukraine

-Sub-Saharan Africa: Benin, Burkina Faso, Chad, Mali, Mozambique, Niger, Tanzania
+Sub-Saharan Africa: Benin, Burkina Faso, Burundi, Central African Republic, Chad, Congo, Djibouti, Eritrea, Ethiopia, Kenya, Mali, Mozambique, Niger, Rwanda, Somalia, South Sudan, Sudan, Tanzania

 SDC’s website is available in German, French, Italian, English, and Spanish.